-The ANZLIC metadata custom tool for ArcCatalog 10.1 will give users the ability to enter metadata for feature classes and feature datasets to meet the ANZLIC metadata specifications.
+The ANZLIC metadata custom tool for ArcCatalog 10.2 will give users the ability to enter metadata for feature classes and feature datasets to meet the ANZLIC metadata specifications.

-Please note that there are some major changes between the ANZLIC 10.0 and the ANZLIC 10.1 versions especially regarding file configuration and Code Lists (previously called pick lists)Steps:
+Please note that there are some major changes between the ANZLIC 10.0 and the ANZLIC 10.1 versions especially regarding file configuration and Code Lists (previously called pick lists)

+The minimum software requirement is ArcGIS for Desktop 10.2.

+Steps:

 Install the ANZLIC custom metadata editor.